kanrieb/kanrieb.github.io/README.md

 Personal website written by Kathryn Rieb.
 Acts as an online resume and portfolio.
-View at: kanrieb.github.io/
+View at: [kanrieb.github.io](kanrieb.github.io)

-For local development, download and run `npm install` then `npm start` and navigate to localhost.
+For local development, download and run `npm install` then `npm start` and navigate to `localhost:3000`.